mehulagg/gitlab/doc/user/infrastructure/terraform_state.md

 ```

 If you type `yes`, it copies your state from the old location to the new
 location.
-You can then go back to running it in GitLab CI.
+You can then go back to running it in GitLab CI/CD.

 ## Managing state files